How to Automate Accounts Receivables?

 With the invoice at the center, automation involves four phases: invoice capture, coding, validation, and approval routing.

-Upon extraction and coding, your invoice processing software applies mechanisms to validate each captured data to ascertain if it is really valid and true.
-If it doesn’t meet its set standards, then it will be routed for manual verification where AP professionals will be handling it directly.
+After extraction and coding, your invoice processing software applies mechanisms to validate each captured data point to ascertain if it is really valid and true.
+If it doesn’t meet the set standards, it will be routed for manual verification where AP professionals will be handling it directly.

 This phase is also a tedious step as it needs complex logical solutions and constant follow up.
 Usually the Enterprise Resource Planning and the Enterprise Content Management systems are used in this phase to manage notifications, follow ups and to assign approval tasks.
 These data systems are used to integrate your data and workflows and manage and store content, respectively.